DIY Fruit Macarons — Reinventing the fruit basket one cookie at a time with these DIY Fruit Macarons. The perfect summer bite for a cute barbecue!

-Yes, it’s only been five days since I’ve last played with my food.
 This time I had a little encouragement though after a Friday morning meeting with Bite Macarons here in Houston.

 When naturally, I left with two dozen colorful cookies that I used as inspiration for these DIY Fruit Macarons…

-Seeing as how the fruit trend is still going full force and I’m surrounding myself with bad macaron influences, I decided I’d try my hand at a little fruit cookie action to make my college art career worthwhile.
+Seeing how the fruit trend is still going full force and surrounding myself with bad macaron influences, I decided I’d try my hand at a little fruit cookie action to make my college art career worthwhile.

 Luckily, my career there wasn’t super impressive.
 And there’s this magical thing called Amazon Prime that sells pre-made royal icing goodies.
-So these DIY Fruit Macarons are sure to be do-able for the masses.

 With all of this in mind, here’s how to make fruit macarons to reignite your dying fruit basket or kabob, or cake.
 I could go on and on.

-Ingredients And Tools Needed To DIY Fruit Macarons
+Ingredients and Tools Needed to DIY Fruit Macarons

-- Colored macarons — You can purchase them if you are short on time or check out our easy macarons recipe.
+Colored macarons — You can purchase them if you are short on time or check out our easy macarons recipe.

-- Food markers
+Food markers

-- Pre-made royal icing leaves — Or you can make your own
+Pre-made royal icing leaves — Or you can make your own

-- Chocolate sprinkles for stems
+Chocolate sprinkles for stems

 How To Draw On Macarons | How To Make DIY Fruit Macarons